 Q. What style of Yoga do you teach?
+What is the format of your classes?

 Q. What equipment do I need for a Yoga class?